microsoft/DynamicTelemetry/docs/docs/PositionPaper.ObserverEffect.document.md

 ## Implications on Deployment

-Implementations of dynamic telemetry must clearly communicate these requirements at the configuration deployment stage using suitable gates, deployment rings, and communication systems for the hosting environment.
+Implementations of Dynamic Telemetry must clearly communicate these requirements at the configuration deployment stage using suitable gates, deployment rings, and communication systems for the hosting environment.